 Posted on Monday, 30th April 2012

-Spitalfields is home to the original Hawksmoor, the hugely popular steak restaurant that paved the way for the other Hawksmoor branches in Seven Dials Covent Garden and Guildhall.
+Hawksmoor Spitalfields Restaurant and Bar was the original Hawksmoor, the hugely popular steak restaurant that paved the way for the other Hawksmoor branches in Seven Dials Covent Garden and Guildhall.
 My first visit to the Hawksmoor at Spitalfields proved to be a good, if slightly inconsistent experience.
 But when I tried the fabulous lobster roll at the Seven Dials branch, I became a fan of the Hawksmoor brand.

 The Spitalfields branch recently launched a bar extension in its basement with 60 covers.
 Its focus is the bar (rather than food as is case with the restaurant upstairs) and it offers a selection of carefully selected cocktails, some of which date back to the original 2006 Hawksmoor cocktail list.
 The bar suits the Spitalfields area.
 It’s cool and chilled, and relies on the use of reclaimed materials to give it a slightly grungy look.
 There is also a bar menu which is quite distinct to the upstairs dining menu, with more snack-type eats to complement the drinks in the bar.
 It features a compilation of sandwiches, and more importantly, includes a lobster roll (£15).
 One cannot order from the main restaurant menu in the bar or vice versa.